-"The people that took a seat on these buses, that went to jail in Jackson, that went to Parchman, they were never the same.
-We had moments there to learn, to teach each other the way of nonviolence, the way of love, the way of peace.
+"The people that took a seat on these buses, that went to jail in Jackson, that went to Parchman, they were never the same...
 The Freedom Ride created an unbelievable sense: Yes, we will make it.
 Yes, we will survive.
 And that nothing, but nothing, was going to stop this movement." - Freedom Rider, John Lewis

 Retrace the Freedom Rides with an interactive map.